Ultrasound Matrix Imaging-Part I: The focused reflection matrix, the F-factor and the role of multiple scattering: Introduction

 To assess the quality of focus and monitor the convergence of aberration correction techniques, Mallart and Fink \cite{Mallart1994} \alex{introduced a focusing parameter $C$, known as the coherence factor in the ultrasound community~\cite{Hollman}.
 Based on the van Cittert-Zernike theorem,} this indicator \alex{is linked to} the spatial coherence of the back-scattered field measured by the probe for a focused transmit beam.
 This method assumes \la{that images are dominated by ultrasonic speckle -- a grainy, noise-like texture which is} generated by a medium of random reflectivity.
 This \la{assumption is in fact often valid} in medical ultrasound, \la{where} soft tissues are \la{composed} of randomly distributed scatterers that are unresolved at ultraso\la{nic} frequencies.
 In that case, each transmitted focusing wave excites an ensemble of scatterers \la{which are} randomly distributed within the focal spot.
-The back-scattered wavefront results from the random superposition of \la{the} echoes generated by each of those scatterers. \la{If the focus is perfect, the time delays used to focus (in transmission and in reception) are exactly the same as the actual round-trip time-of-flight of the waves which arrive at, and are backscattered by, scatterers located within the resolution cell.} The spatial coherence of the received signal is then maximal, and \la{the associated coherence factor} $C$ tends towards $2/3$ in the speckle regime. \la{A decrease in the quality of focus is matched by a decrease in $C$; thus, this indicator is popular in the literature for the evaluation of ultrasonic focusing quality. }
+The back-scattered wavefront results from the random superposition of \la{the} echoes generated by each of those scatterers. \la{If the focus is perfect, the time delays used to focus (in transmission and in reception) are exactly the same as the actual round-trip time-of-flight of the waves which arrive at, and are backscattered by, scatterers located within the resolution cell.} The spatial coherence of the received signal is then maximal\just{;} \la{the associated coherence factor} $C$ tends towards $2/3$ in the speckle regime and in \lc{the} absence of clutter \lc{(contributions from multiple scattering to the detected backscattered signal)}. \la{A decrease in the quality of focus is matched by a decrease in $C$; thus, this indicator is popular in the literature for the evaluation of ultrasonic focusing quality. }